 - Follow the application instructions.
 Do not spray directly onto the face, open cuts, or irritated skin.
 Do not apply to a child’s hands and do not allow children to handle the product or apply to themselves.

 - Store safely.
-Keep products in locations out of sight and out of reach of children.
+Keep products up high, out of sight and out of reach of children.

-If you or a family member is having an allergic reaction to a bite, with symptoms like trouble breathing, swelling of the face or mouth, tightening of the throat, call 911 immediately.
+If you, or another person, is having an allergic reaction to a bite or sting,experiencing difficulty breathing, face swelling, or tightening of the throat